How we diagnosed sales drivers and barriers in family history research (genealogy)

 - Analysis followed by interim debrief and working session.

 - Quantitative research and statistical modelling to quantify usage and attitudes.
-Also BMD sales drivers and barriers, and inform strategic product, communication and pricing policies.
-Thirdly to analyse and forecast demand and revenue to 2015.
+Also to identify BMD sales drivers and barriers, and inform strategic product, communication and pricing policies.
+Thirdly to analyse and forecast demand and revenue to 2015 by creating an econometric model.

 - Analysis followed finally by a full debrief and working session.

-Provided many revelatory insights on existing and potential family history researchers, also drivers and barriers to research family trees and buy/use bith, death and marriage certificates.
-As result this inspired new product, promotion and pricing policies to achieve desired strategic outcomes.
+Provided many revelatory insights on existing and potential family history researchers; also drivers and barriers to research family trees and buy/use birth, death and marriage certificates.
+As result this inspired new marketing strategies including product, promotion and pricing policies to achieve desired strategic outcomes.

 Start your family history research by visiting the General Register Office.